trokster/xcayp/README.md

 Note: couch databases should be behind https, otherwise you'll need to alter interface.js

 When you're set up, click on top right JS icon ( half hidden ), and starting playing with your interface.

+Supported Browsers:
+chrome
+android chrome
+safari
+mobile safari

+Anything pouch and Raphaeljs run on.

+IE10 support when pouch is ready.
+Ie 10- support is available by creating extra dbs on the source db ( in interface.js ) when in memory pouch is available, will switch to that.